 - Age – Age and early menopause can also reduce the number of child-bearing years available to certain women.

 The retrieval of eggs is very similar to the IVF process, which includes a series of injectable medications designed to stimulate as many healthy eggs as possible.

 Your doctor will be happy to consult with you about your options and answer all your egg banking questions.
-To begin the process, please contact Atlantic Reproductive Center today toll-free at (855) 248-8777.
+To begin the process, please contact Atlantic Reproductive Medicine today toll-free at (855) 248-8777.
 Work to extend your fertility with the caring doctors at our clinic.

 Also, if you’re looking into egg banks, you may also want to consider embryo banking.

 Fertility preservation involves the cryopreservation of sperm or eggs for future use.
 Fertility preservation is typically done in cases when natural fertility is threatened, such as with ovarian or testicular cancer or due to aging.

 If you are facing a disease that could impact your fertility, such as testicular cancer effects or breast cancer, or are considering some kind of treatment that will threaten future fertility in the near future, you have options.